suozhe923/obsidian/winter/大二下/计算机组成原理/lec2.md

 	• ARM (RISC)
 ##### ISA
 • Instructions: CPU’s primitive(原始) operations
-	• Instructions performed one after another in sequence
+	• Instructions performed __one after another__ in sequence
 	• Each instruction does a **small** amount of work (a tiny part of a larger program).
 	• Each instruction has an operation applied to operands(操作数), and might be used to change the sequence of instructions.
 • CPUs belong to “families,” each implementing its own set of instructions
-• CPU’s particular set of instructions implements an Instruction Set Architecture (ISA)
+• CPU’s particular(特定的) set of instructions implements an Instruction Set Architecture (ISA)
 	• Examples: ARM, Intel x86, MIPS, RISC-V, PowerPC...

 ##### CISC vs RISC